Return to Photo Index Return to Clickable Map Return to Home Page

 the final home for Mary, the mother of Jesus.
 The above photo shows the ancient stones of Arcadian Street

-that lead to Asia Minor's largest Roman theatre -
+that lead directly to Asia Minor's largest Roman theatre -

 Ephesus, Turkey